truenas/middleware/docs/userguide/freenas_sharing.rst

 Example Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-By default the "Mapall" options shown in Figure 10.2a show as *N/A*.
-This means that when a user connects to the NFS share, they connect with the permissions
+By default the "Mapall" options show as *N/A*.
+This means that when a user connects to the NFS share, they connect with the permissions associated with their
-associated with their user account.
+user account.
 This is a security risk if a user is able to connect as *root* as they will have complete access to the share.

 A better scenario is to do the following: